-Year 1 Course Code: SEPBCAT1.5(a) Credits 3 Semester 1 Course Title: Financial Accounting Hours 48 Course Pre- if an • Students should have studied Science in PU/12 th leve el Formative Assessment Marks: 20 Summative Assessment Marks: 80 Summative Assessment Marks: 80 Duration of ESA: 03 hrs.
-Course Outcomes At the end of the course, the students should be a Understand accounting, branches of accou Know the concepts of accounting and accounting and accounting and accounting book Maintenance of different accounting book Preparation of final accounts. unting and it ounting proc
+Year l Course Code: SEPBCAT1.5(a) Credits 3 Semester l Course Title: Accountancy Hours 48 Course Pre- requisite, if any Students should have studied Science in PU/12 th level Formative Assessment Marks: 20 Summative Assessment Marks: 80 Duration of ESA: 03 hrs.
+Course Outcomes 0 end of the course, the students should be a Understand accounting, branches of accounting the concepts of accounting and accompanies of different accounting book Preparation of final accounts. unting and it ounting prod